Top 5 communication barriers in the workplace and how to overcome them

 1. Identify differing communication styles

 There is no one-size-fits-all approach when it comes to managing employees.
-Each individual communicates in their own style at work, based on their backgrounds, strengths and needs.
-Some may prefer verbal communication, while others prefer written communications.
+Each individual has their own style at work, and this extends to how they collaborate with their colleagues.
+Some may prefer talking face to face, while others prefer an email.
 Some may be direct and concise in verbiage, while others rely on the use of tone, facial expressions and gestures.

-When individuals don’t recognise the needs of the other party, it creates obstacles in communication.
+When individuals don’t recognise the needs of the other party, it creates obstacles.
 As a leader, you need to identify each individual’s communication style within your team to figure out a process that works best for everyone.

 Personality tests can help your team members understand their own communication styles better, and also provide full transparency when everyone shares their individual results with the team.
 Popular options include the MBTI test and the DiSC Personality Test.